Crossroad-Consulting/pdi-birt-report-step-plugin/README.md

 # Build & Deploy
 ## Gradle setup
 A Gradle script (https://gradle.org/) is used for managing project dependencies, building the code an deploying the plugin.
 This script can be found in the root of the project: build.gradle.
+We have used Gradle version 2.14.1, although other Gradle versions should work as well.
 At the top of the file, you need to fill two variables with correct values to be able to build and deploy the plugin:
 * pdi_folder: This is the root folder were Pentaho DI is installed (usually called data-integration)
 * birt_lib: This is the lib folder that contains the Birt Runtime library files